jro31/jethro-codes/_articles/projects/blocks-falling.md

 }
 ```

-Currently our `.page-container::before` pseudo-element has an `opacity` of `0`, so is completely transparent.
-And as we can't see this pseudo-element, it means that we _can_ see the `.page-container` element, which is the same element as `.superman`, and so we display the 'superman' background:
+Currently our `::before` pseudo-element has an `opacity` of `0`, so is completely transparent.
+And as we can't see this pseudo-element, it means that we _can_ see the `<div>`, which has the `.superman` class, and so we display the 'superman' background:

 ![Superman](/images/projects/blocks-falling/superman.png)
 _Superman_